yamunabm/time-deposit-take-home-kata/README.md

 - The criteria in evaluating the interest rate to become extremely complicated as the product grow, so please be sure your design is ready to extend.
 - Aside from the limitations listed above, feel free to update/change anything as you see fit such as framework version, library version, etc
 - We at ikigai value SOLID, Design patterns, Clean/Hexagonal Architecture, and common clean code practices.
 Be ready to justify the approach that you take.
+- Please include instructions on how to run the application upon submission.